ValgulNecron/kasuki/readme.md

       for "high" priority request like user data.
     - [X] Send anime release to a channel.
       — Done
+        - [ ] List all activity
+        - [ ] Delete an activity.
     - [ ] Try to do the same for manga. with [https://www.mangaupdates.com/series.html?id=70263](https://www.mangaupdates.com/series.html?id=70263) (for
       this one only selected manga not all seasonal).
       — Did some digging seem possible I will do anime first trough.
     - [ ] Activity command (auto sends activity of a user to a channel).
       — Same as anime, but this one will be hard since a user can do update every second like every year.
+Will either have delay or be resource intensive.
     - [ ] Add a "delay" option to delay notification.
       — (like 1h for a translation).
       — Need anime notification first.
       it will be easy once anime is done.
+On wait but will be done
     - [ ] Take [https://anilist.co/forum/thread/64835](https://anilist.co/forum/thread/64835) idea of generating image
       with seiyuu and va role.
       — This is possible, I'm not competent enough.
     - [ ] Get all the register users of the server.
+Working on it after finishing anime activity.
     - [X] Add studio search.
     - [X] Add a command that give the best waifu. — Done.